rahul-wadhai2/OcrApp/README.md

 # 📱 OcrApp
+## Project Overview
-This application, developed in Android Kotlin, captures business card photos and extracts the text using OCR technology.
+This application, developed in Android Kotlin, capture business card photo and extracts the text using OCR technology.

 # 🚀 Installation
 **Step 1: Clone the Repository**